-Let’s be clear, we are not talking about what a salesperson is able to forecast in the last weeks of a quarter.
+Let’s be clear, we are not talking about what a salesperson is able to forecast in the last weeks of a sales process.
 It’s possible to get a really good forecast of an opportunity just before it closes because the salesteam is actively engaged in discussions with the prospect.
 There is a lot of active feedback at this point.

 Data-driven forecasting not only removes human biases, it often leads to counter-intuitive insights that might easily be rejected when decisions are made by gut feel.
 It’s exactly those unexpected outcomes that often lead to a complete rethink of sales team staffing and resource allocations, and can make a significant bottom line contribution.

 SMALL DATA/BIG DATA—YOU'VE GOT THIS In the era of “big data”, readers might think they need large volumes of sales data to benefit from data-driven forecasts.
-But that depends on your perspective.
+But what constitutes "big data" depends on your perspective.
 (Learn more about the sales forecasting Big Data myth here.)
 Big data for a human is tiny for a computer.
 Much like MLB, where a full roster is only 26 players, all but the largest corporations have modestly sized sales teams, generating only a handful of metrics for each team member and each opportunity.
 Funnelcast makes efficient use of data that is automatically recorded by CRM systems to generate accurate forecasts.
-This data may be the history of thousands of opportunities over several years.
-It is way too much for a human to synthesize into an intuitive forecast.
+This data may be the history of hundreds to thousands of opportunities over several years.
+It is way too much for a human to synthesize intuitively.
 But for computers, this is small data—easily processed and analyzed.